lino-levan/risposta.org/README.md

 ## Features

-- Google-Powered yser authentication and authorization
+- Google-Powered user authentication and authorization
 - Create and view posts within a class
 - Comment on posts and reply to comments
 - Upvote and downvote posts and comments